gabomartini/VM-Managing/README.md

 3. Select Custom autoscale.
 Then change the Scale mode to Scale based on metric.
 And then select Add a rule.
 4. Create a rule to automatically scale out VM instances when the average CPU load exceeds 70% over 10 minutes, increasing instances by 20%.
 Configure: Metric source, Metric namespace (Virtual Machine Host), Metric name (Percentage CPU), Operator (Greater than), Metric threshold (70), Duration (10 minutes), Time grain statistic (Average), Operation (Increase percent by), Cool down (5 minutes), Percentage (50).
 5. Be sure to Add then Save your changes.
+6. Create a scale-in rule to decrease the number of VM instances when the average CPU load drops below 30% over a 10-minute period, reducing instances by 20%.
+Select Add a rule, configure: Operator (Less than), Threshold (30), Operation (Decrease percentage by), Percentage (20), then click Add.
+Be sure to Save your changes.
+7. Set the instance limits to ensure autoscale rules don't exceed the maximum or minimum instances.
+Configure: Minimum (2), Maximum (10), Default (2).
+These limits are shown on the Scaling page after the rules.
+Be sure to Save your changes.
+8. On the scale set page, select Instances.
+This is where you would monitor the number of virtual machine instances.